Tracer particles

 This will deposit the particle weights onto the input data holder.

 The deposition function is set by the user, see Input options.
-Complete details regarding how the deposition functions work is available in Particle-mesh.
+Complete details regarding how the deposition functions work are available in Particle-mesh.

 Input options